 Something has been bothering me.
-I haven’t really gotten into it on the blog, but the case studies I’m doing on the furniture industry makes me very uncomfortable.
+I haven’t really gotten into it on the blog, but the case studies I’m doing on the furniture industry make me very uncomfortable.
 For the past couple of decades, there has been a drastic increase in the percentage of consumer furniture and goods manufactured using a material known as MDF.
 The average guy on the street probably isn’t familiar with the term, so it is understandable some of you might be asking, “What is MDF?”.
 It is an acronym for Medium Density Fiberboard.

-If that weren’t bad enough, much MDF is manufactured using formaldehyde, a known human carcinogen.
+If that weren’t bad enough, a lot of MDF is manufactured using formaldehyde, a known human carcinogen.
 Cutting, sanding, or releasing particles of MDF into the air might be a high risk and should be avoided.
 If the furniture isn’t properly sealed, the MDF materials can leak formaldehyde for years, pumping it into your home or office.
 Why on Earth would you want something like that in your life?
 Your kids sleeping in it?
 Your family hanging out by it?
 Your air filled with it?
 It’s asinine.
 Do a quick Google search on the topic to learn more.
 It’s scary.

 Are Manufacturers Purposely Selling MDF Furniture to Unwitting Customers?

 Manufacturers and retailers now sell furniture constructed using MDF as a core material, then cover it with a thin sheet of real wood veneer.
 For complex pieces of veneer work, I understand all of the arguments about using MDF as a substrate for veneering and, fine, I get it.
 I don’t like it, and I wouldn’t be too keen on buying a piece with it, but okay.